 9 Reasons to visit the Okavango Delta in Botswana

-Large amount of wildlife and plant species
+An abundance of wildlife and plant species

 The Okavango Delta hosts a large diversity of bird and animal life all adapted to living in this wetland system.
 Due to the lay-out of the Delta, you won’t see large herds of animals, but rather a larger diversity in animal sightings during a safari.
 Animals that are most likely to be seen are elephants, giraffe, warthogs, various antelopes, zebras, wildebeests, buffalos, hippos and crocodiles.
 The Delta also sustains large populations of endangered species as cheetah, rhino, wild dogs and lions, which occasionally can be spotted as well.